jeremy-cc/solarch-assoc/README.md

         6. Automated Backups are deleted if you delete the source RDS instance
     2. DB Snapshots
         1. DB snapshots are manual
-2. Restored Automated backups AND snapshots are always created as a NEW RDS INSTANCE with a new endpoint
+2. Restored Automated backups AND snapshots are always created as a NEW RDS INSTANCE with a new endpoint - you cannot restore over an existing database instance.
 3. Encryption at reset is supported, but you cannot encrypt an existing database; you need to create a new encrypted instance and migrate your unencrypted data into the encrypted instance.
 Once an RDS instance is encrypted, all automated backups, snapshots and read replicas are encrypted as well.